 After college, I never knew how I would embark upon a series of careers that would pique my interests.
 Over the years, I’ve been a car rental agent, an ice cream scooper, a barista, bookseller, writer, Spanish teacher, interpreter, tutor, photographer, artist, social media marketer, website designer, after-school director, ski instructor, an assistant manager at a marina, and even an optician-in-training.

-I used to think that there might be something wrong with me: after a couple years (sometimes less, sometimes more) in a job, I'd find that I'd get bored out of my mind and had a need to do something else.
+I used to think that there might be something wrong with me: after a couple of years (sometimes less, sometimes more) in a job, I'd find that I'd get bored out of my mind and had a need to do something else.

 I've given you the story version of a multipotentialite, but was is it really?

 It's someone who has a broad range of interests and seeks to use those interests in their occupation(s).
 For these people, the "one true path" doesn't exist.